 Yes, other coverage options are available through the Health Insurance Marketplace.
 The Marketplace is designed to help you find health insurance that meets your needs and fits your budget.
 The Marketplace offers "one-stop shopping" to find and compare private health insurance options.

 Why should I consider the Marketplace instead of COBRA Continuation coverage?

-You may be eligible for a new kind of tax credit that lowers your monthly premium right away and you can see what your premium, deductibles and out-of-pocket costs will be before you decide to enroll.
+You may be eligible for a tax credit that lowers your monthly premium.
+You are able to see what your premium, deductibles, and out-of-pocket costs will be before you decide to enroll.

 What if I am interested in Marketplace coverage?